cisagov/ScubaGoggles/baselines/Gmail Minimum Viable Secure Configuration Baseline v0.1.md

 - _Rationale:_ Mail delegation can be a useful tool for delegating email management tasks to trusted individuals.
 However, it does pose the potential for risks such as unintentional disclosure of sensitive information, impersonation of delegated accounts, and malicious deletion or modification of emails.
 - _Last Modified:_ October 4, 2023
-- Notes
-  - Exceptions should be limited to individuals authorized by existing Agency policy, such as SES or Politically Appointed staff.
+- _Note:_ Exceptions should be limited to individuals authorized by existing Agency policy, such as SES or Politically Appointed staff.
 Other considerations include ensuring that delegated accounts require Phishing-Resistant Multi-Factor Authentication (MFA), limiting delegated account permissions (ex. allowing view/reply but not delete), monitoring delegated accounts regularly, and disabling them if no longer required.

 - MITRE ATT&CK TTP Mapping
   - [T098: Account Manipulation](https://attack.mitre.org/techniques/T1098/)